 Previously, this type of migraine has been referred to as basilar migraine or basilar artery migraine.
 The International Headache Society now classifies it as “migraine with brainstem aura.”

 This type of migraine has been known for half a century, but it’s still something of a mystery.
 It’s very rare, its cause is unknown, and its diagnosis and even its existence are still questioned.

 Migraine with brainstem aura is considered a type of migraine with aura.
 This means the migraine can have symptoms that affect your senses, especially your sight.
 “Aura” is a medical term referring to the collection of symptoms preceding a migraine attack.

-With MBA, you might see spots or lines in your vision as well as abnormal flashes of lights.
-During these disturbances or soon after, you get a bad headache.
+With MBA, you might see spots or lines in your vision, as well as abnormal flashes of lights.
+During these disturbances or soon after, you usually get head pain, but not always.

-Basilar migraines are relatively rare.
-They usually last for only an hour or so.
-Severe basilar migraines may last for a few hours, but they’re not usually a result of any serious condition.
+This type of migraine usually lasts for only an hour or so.
+Severe MBAs may last for a few hours, but they’re not usually the result of any serious condition.

-With this kind of migraine, you’ll likely experience many of the common symptoms of migraine with aura, such as:
+With this kind of migraine, you’ll likely experience many of the common symptoms of classic migraine with aura, such as: